What is Biostatistics?

 What background do I need to apply?

 The program is open to a broad spectrum of undergraduate students with interests in statistics and biostatistics.
 While there are no formal prerequisites for the program, students who have taken courses in theoretical and applied statistics with a desire to attend graduate school are strongly encouraged.
 Additionally, some computer programming (statistical or otherwise) and some knowledge of genetics are both a plus, but should certainly not preclude submitting an application.
-Each summer we look to hire a set of students with a diverse set of strengths and backgrounds so there are few, if any, specific prerequisites you need.
+Each summer we look to hire a set of students with a diverse set of strengths and backgrounds so there are few, if any, specific prerequisites.

 How do I apply?